drupalwxt/website/content/post/databases.md

 tags = [
     "performance",
 ]
-date = "2015-01-13T13:10:52-05:00"
+date = "2019-01-15T15:15:15-05:00"
 type = "single"
 +++

 There are a variety of Databases you can use with Drupal as listed in the [Drupal requirements][drupal_req] section.
-However only MySQL + PostgreSQL are tested extensively with Drupal WxT and the various contrib modules it leverages.
+However only MySQL + PostgreSQL are tested extensively with Drupal WxT and the various contrib modules it provides.

-Additionally it has been our experience that Microsoft SQL Server is possible but with many caveats.
+> **Note**: It has been our experience that Microsoft SQL Server is possible but with many caveats.
 While Oracle support itself should not be attempted due to a outdated PDO Driver.

 ## PostgreSQL